 - Excellence in social work education,

-- Quality training for social work practitioners,
+- Quality of training for social work practitioners, and

-- Contribution to knowledge development,
+- Contributions to knowledge and skill development.

 MSW Program Goals